Charles S. Zender

 Research Abstract

-not, we better understand the likely outcomes.
-Rapidly changing parts
+better understand the likely outcomes.

-which Earth is very sensitive.
-Recently we discovered that nothing
+Recently we discovered that nothing heats the planet faster than

-darker.
 This has helped spur the policy shift to reduce soot emissions.

 My current research includes desert dust and fire-emitted soot